-The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the MOAHR containing the Michigan Department of State Police's administrative rules.
+The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the ORR's website containing the Michigan Department of State Police's administrative rules.

-6. Please provide a list of the items identified for action in the 2019 ARP that have been completed and those that remain outstanding.
-Please indicate if an item is the subject of an Advisory Rules Committee recommendation.
+6. Please provide a list of the items identified for action in the 2020 ARP that have been completed and those that remain outstanding.